JPedro2/meraki-duo-integration/README.md

 # Meraki Duo Integration
 ---
 ## What is it?
 An awesome webapp that can be used as a Meraki WiFi captive portal.
-Capabilityies include the ability to use OKTA SSO or your own authentication, enhanced with Cisco DUO MFA!
+Capabilities include the ability to use OKTA SSO or your own authentication, enhanced with Cisco DUO MFA!

 Supported Features: